IEntin/ClientServer/README.md

 on client side './client' in the client_bin or any other directory.

 No special requirements for the hardware.\
-Using laptop with 4 cores and 4GB RAM to run the server and up to 5 clients.\
+Using laptop with 4 cores and 4GB RAM to run the server and up to 5 fifo and tcp clients.\
 Running Linux Mint 20.2.
 Multiple runtime options are in ProgramOptions.json files for the server and client in corresponding directories.